-“Club Management” refers to Classic Golf Management Inc. which manages the Club and its successors in interest.
+“Club Management” refers to Royal Lakes Golf & Country Club LLC.
+Which manages the Club and its successors in interest.
 “Manager” refers to the General Manager of the Club.
 Club Manager has authority over the affairs of the Club.

 (a.)
 A “Membership” is the contractual privilege by which designated persons enter onto the Cub for the exclusive purpose of using and enjoying the available facilities at the times and in the manner set forth in these Rules.
 A “Member” is the person obligated for the payment of all fees, dues, fines and charges.
 Members agree to be bound by these Rules as presently enacted or hereafter amended.
 Amendments to the Rules may be announced either by publication in the Club’s newsletter or by posting at the Club.
 The Rules as amended or supplemented will be maintained in the Manager’s office and are available for review upon request.

 (b.)Royal lakes Golf & Country cub, LLC is not an equity club.
 Membership is non-equity and non-participatory.
 Membership does not imply any right or privilege to participate in or to administer the Cub business policies and does not create any vested or proprietary right of any kind in land, the Club, Cub Management or the assets of Club Management or the Club.
 Membership does not create any presumption that the facilities or services that are now or hereafter available will continue to be available.
 Membership privileges should not be viewed as an investment and no person obtaining Membership privileges should expect to derive any economic benefits from Membership in the Club.
 These Rules and Regulations, Application for Membership and other Membership documents have not been reviewed nor endorsed by any federal or state authority.

 (c.)Membership may be subject to disciplinary action, including fines, suspension or revocation, in accordance with these Rules.